home reviews authors stocklist projects contact us

 (All rights available)

-This insightful analysisi of popular Bombay cinema presents a comprehensive discussion of its contemporary history, background, financing and social and political underpinnings.
-It maps the cultural landscape of this medium tracing the relationship between the state, cinema and society.
-It reviews the ways in which gender and sexuality are articulated in the organisation of images, and demonstrates how heterosexuality operates as a stabiliser within ths constellation.
-More generally, it looks at the emergence of heroes and anti-heroes, at the changing faces of masculinity, at femininity, and the regulation of desire, and at Bollywood’s construction of gender, sexuality, and the nation.
+This insightful analysis of popular Bombay cinema presents a comprehensive discussion of its contemporary history, background, financing and social and political underpinnings.
+It maps the cultural landscape of this medium, tracing the relationship between the state, nation, cinema and society.
+It reviews the ways in which gender and sexuality are articulated in their cinematic organisation and representation, and demonstrates how heterosexuality operates as a stabiliser within this constellation.
+More generally, it looks at the emergence of heroes and anti-heroes, at the changing faces of masculinity, at femininity and the regulation of desire, and at Bollywood’s construction of gender, sexuality and the nation.

 KAREN GABRIEL